 - Integrating Stata matrix capabilities for DO-file automation: examples

-The 2023 edition of this training course will be offered ONLINE on a part-time basis on the-6th-7th and 10th of February.
-To this end, programme includes a series of sessions based on 3 modules from 10.00 am to 2.30 pm Central European Time (CET).
+The 2024 edition of this training course will be offered online on a part-time basis on the 19th-20th and 21st of June.
+To this end, programme includes a series of sessions based on 3 modules from 10.00 am to 2.30 pm Central European Summer Time (CEST).